Who is a Process Technology Engineer?

 Career Progression:

-- The Computer Age: The advent of computers and process simulation software in the late 20th century revolutionized Process Technology Engineering.
+- Late 20th Century: The introduction of computers and process simulation software revolutionized the field.
 Engineers could now model and optimize complex processes with greater accuracy and efficiency.
+Process control systems (DCS, PLC) became more sophisticated, enabling automated operation and improved safety.

 Key Milestones: